hamburger

 Educational Career of Bal Gangadhar Tilak

-• They founded the Deccan Education Society in 1884 to advance their mission of instructing young people in English, patriotic philosophy, and Indian culture while ensuring they were proficient in both.
+• They founded the Deccan Education Society in 1884 to advance their mission of instructing young people in English, patriotic philosophy and Indian culture.

 • For the spread of liberal & democratic principles, Tilak and his colleagues believed that English was a potent medium.

 • For post-secondary education, the society founded Fergusson College in Pune in 1885.
-During his time here, Tilak taught math.
-Bal Gangadhar Tilak joined the newly established Indian National Congress in 1890 after quitting society.
+During his time here, Tilak taught mathematics.
+Bal Gangadhar Tilak joined the newly established Indian National Congress in 1890 after quitting the society.

 Political Career of Bal Gangadhar Tilak

 In 1890, Bal Gangadhar Tilak became a member of Congress.
 He had an aggressive and more radical stance against British authority and opposed moderate ways of thinking.
 He was a leader in the movement for self-rule or swaraj.
-“Swaraj is my birthright & I shall have it,” he declared in his catchphrase.
 Without autonomy, he thought, there could be no advancement.

 • Upon being found guilty of “Incitation to murder,” he received an 18-month jail term.
 During this, he quoted the Bhagavad Gita to say that those who murder oppressors cannot be held accountable.